watchthehit/btfree/docs/TECHNICAL.md

 - Custom detail row components instead of LabeledContent
 - Consistent styling using BFDesignSystem
 - Proper date formatting for all iOS versions

-## User Interface

-### Navigation
-The app uses a tab-based navigation system with the following structure:

-1. Home - Main dashboard
-2. Savings - Financial progress tracking
-3. Cravings - Urge monitoring and management
-4. Resources - Support and educational content
-5. Settings - App configuration

-Each tab is designed with accessibility in mind, featuring:
-- Clear, descriptive labels
-- Semantic meanings and hints
-- VoiceOver support
-- High contrast options